 When you are reading a file in the "BIB" or "CAPT" directories, a simple click on a word will induce the "Furch" software to search its data-base for related articles.
 This search takes into account the preceding and the following words and it will detect invariant expressions composed of two words.
 When you have a hyphenated word, it will also analyze each of the components of that word.
 So, often you have some more or less relevant response.
 It can also happen that you have no response at all, the word being completely unknown to the software.
-The question is how often ?
+The question is how often?

-There is a tool included in "Furch" that will give a visual response to that question.
-In the command line at the top of the left window, you will type the order "!analy" which must be followed by the name of a file in the "BIB" or "CAPT" directory.
-If the file is in the "CAPT" directory it will be editable and if it is in the "BIB" directory, that will not be the case.
-You will also be able to click on words to have their meanings but the words unknown by the software will be displayed with a red background on the left window.
-One example is shown on figure 19.
-There is much red on that figure !
-In fact, it was the first version of the "Furch" engine and of the "!analy" tool.
-Many ways to improve this tool and the search engine are suggested by figure 19.
-For example, it does not seem necessary to put a red background for space or punctuation characters.
-That will only be a cosmetic improvement, however.
-Other improvements may be related to the Breton grammar such as for the words "d'ar" or "n'eus ket".
-The words "oa", "oamp" show that we must also introduce the conjugation of the irregular verbs.
-The proper names such as "Theresa" or "Thereza" are written that way here in place of the more modern "Tereza" and must be added to the dictionaries.
+There is a tool included in "Furch" that will give you a visual response to that question.
+When we are reading a text of the "BIB" or "CAPT" directory, we have at the bottom of the left window a yellow button which when pressed will toggle between "Lecture" and "Analysis".
+As said earlier, you can click on words to have their meanings but when we are into the "Analysis" state, the words unknown by the software will be displayed with a red background on the left window.
+One example is shown on figure 15.

+There is much red on that figure yet!
+But many possible improvements are suggested by this figure.
+Some will concern the grammar of the Breton language, we need to introduce the conjugation of the irregular verbs.
+The proper nouns like "Theresa" or "Thereza" are written in that way instead of the more modern spelling "Tereza" and they must be added to the dictionaries (this has been done).
+It is the same thing for the place names.
 With that tool, it is easy to imagine how to improve the "Furch" search engine, by a modification of the code itself or by the writing of dictionaries specialized in grammar or old word spellings.

-Figure 19 .
+Figure 15.
 In red you have the words unknown by the "Furch" engine, here in a page of an old book.
-This figure is history, it was the first time that the order "!analy" was applied to a text page and with the very first version of the "Furch" engine.